 - 6.4.3.
 Whilst its ultimate investment horizon is very long-term, the overriding objective of the Fund is to achieve a 100% solvency level over a reasonable time period and maintain sufficient assets in order for it to pay all benefits arising as they fall due.
-To assist it in achieving this and to inform it of its progress in relation to this objective, the Fund sets a deficit recovery period as part of its triennial valuation. - 6.4.4.
-The triennial actuarial valuation relevant to 2021/22 was undertaken as at 31st March 2019 and the deficit recovery period agreed by the Fund and its Actuary at that time was an average recovery period of 12 years.
-The Fund is currently in the process of completing the 2022 triennial actuarial valuation which will again include a review of the average recovery period.

-6.5.
-Seeking the views of beneficiaries - how and the reason for the chosen approach:

-- 6.5.1.
-The Fund's framework for communications and its communication programme is set out in its Administration and Communications policy.
+To assist it in achieving this and to inform it of its progress in relation to this objective, the Fund sets a deficit recovery period as part of its triennial valuation for those scheme employers with a funding level of below 100%. - 6.4.4.
+The triennial actuarial valuation relevant to 2022/23 was undertaken as at 31 March 2019 and the deficit recovery period agreed by the Fund and its Actuary at that time was an average recovery period of 12 years.
+At the actuarial valuation carried out as at 31 March 2022 to determine the contribution rates with effect from 1 April 2023 to 31 March 2026, an average recovery period of 10 years was applied. - 6.5.
+Seeking the views of beneficiaries how and the reason for the chosen approach: - 6.5.1.
+The Fund's framework for communications and its communication programme is set out in its Administration and Communications policy24.
 This includes information relating to both methods and frequency of communications to beneficiaries (which are referred to as 'stakeholders' in the policy). - 6.5.2.
 The ultimate beneficiaries of the Fund are its scheme members.
 However, as scheme member benefits are determined by regulation rather than the performance of the Fund's assets (benefits payable under the Fund are guaranteed by statute and thereby the pensions promise is secure for members), the Fund recognises that employers in the Fund (a significant proportion of which are funded by local taxpayers) are key beneficiaries.
 This is because, from an investment stewardship perspective, employers bear the majority of the financial risk and reward. - 6.5.3.
 The nature of the Fund's beneficiaries is reflected in the key channels it uses for seeking the views of its beneficiaries in relation to the stewardship of its investment assets.
 These are summarised below at 6.5.4 to 6.5.8. - 6.5.4.
 Pensions Committee: As detailed in principle 2 (2.1.3) the core strategic functions of the Administering Authority are delegated to the Pensions Committee.
 As such, it is the key strategic decision-making body for the Fund.
 The membership of the Committee reflects risk and responsibility of the Fund's beneficiaries as discussed at 6.5.2 above.
-In the main, the Fund seeks the views of the Committee through formal quarterly meetings.
-The members of the Committee can, however, meet informally under https://www.cumbria.gov.uk/elibrary/Content/Internet/536/654/1129/17170/17664/446449495.pdf
+In the main, the Fund seeks the views of the Committee through formal quarterly

-&lt;sup>25 In accordance with regulation 61 of the Local Government Pension Scheme Regulations 2013 the Fund prepares, maintains and publishes a written statement of its policy concerning communication with members, representatives of members and employing authorities ('the Policy').
-The Policy forms part of the Fund's Administration Policy and can be found at section 3 of its Policy Document at:
+24 In accordance with regulation 61 of the Local Government Pension Scheme Regulations 2013 the Fund prepares, maintains and publishes a written statement of its policy concerning communication with members, representatives of members and employing authorities ('the Policy').
+The Policy forms part of the Fund's Administration Policy and can be found at section 3 of its Policy Document at: Fund Policy Document.